-Rural Homeowner Heating Solutions Stuck In The Dark Ages Until Now
+Rural Homeowner Heating Was Stuck In The Dark Ages Until Now

 Oil Prices are volatile and can be subject to drastic changes caused by global trends.

 In 2018 we have seen the unit price rise to over 60p per litre.

 According to The Telegraph, an average home uses around 2500 litres of oil per year which results in an average annual heating bill of £1500.

 Compare this to the average 2018 annual domestic mains gas bill of £646, published by Department for Business, Energy and Industrial Strategy.

 What options do you have to reduce your Oil Spend?

 The traditional choice would be to install a new high efficiency oil boiler, reducing your oil usage by up to 25% depending on the age and efficiency of your current system.